-You can turn this easy pasta side dish into the main event by adding shredded rotisserie chicken.
+You can turn this easy chipotle pasta salad recipe into the main event by adding shredded rotisserie chicken.
 You could even stir in some of my Mexican-style crack chicken.
 That could actually be really, really good!

 Making something with leftover pulled pork?
-This salad wouldasd make a great accompaniment.
+This salad would make a great accompaniment.

 Store any leftovers in the fridge in a covered dish or bowl.
 The salad will keep for up to 7 days in the fridge but is best if eaten within the first 1-3 days.